georgescutelnicu/Job-Market-Trends/README.md

 In my exploration, I noticed that job postings often required proficiency in a multitude of technologies.
 To streamline my own decision-making process, I created an interface that aggregates and displays this information in a centralized manner.

+**Note:**
+The data for this project was scraped on June 24, 2024.
+Please be aware that job market trends can change rapidly, and the insights presented in this app might become less relevant over time.

 ## Demo App

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://skill-scope.streamlit.app/)